 Ossicles and mastoid in the ear: self-devaluation associated with the ears (hearing impairment)

-Shoulders, Humerus (upper arm) and Collar Bones: relationship self-devaluation conflict (having failed as a partner, parent, colleague, friend, or team mate) often in association with guilt and blaming oneself.
+Shoulders, humerus (upper arm) and collar bones: relationship self-devaluation conflict (having failed as a partner, parent, son, daughter, colleague, friend, or teammate) often in association with guilt and blaming oneself; also, not being able or not being allowed to hold, embrace, or hug someone.
 A poor performance, let’s say, in sports (baseball, handball, golf, hockey) also affects the shoulder, as the “joint of action”.

 Elbows: self-devaluation involving the elbow, for example, in sports (tennis, squash), playing a musical instrument (violin, cello), or work-related activities.
 Also, not being able to embrace or hold a person or a pet, associated with the elbow(s).

-Ischial Bone: inability to possess something (we figuratively “sit on” what belongs to us in order to secure it), being unable to sit something out, not being able or allowed to sit on one’s place (desk, car, bike, motorcycle, horse)
+Ischial bone: inability to possess something (we figuratively “sit on” what belongs to us in order to secure it), being unable to sit something out, not being able or allowed to sit on one’s place (desk, car, bike, motorcycle, horse).
+The conflict could also relate to a person we want to “possess” or “seize”.

-Feet, Ankles, Heels and Toes: not being able to walk, run, jump, dance, or balance; also, not being able to kick someone away in defence.
+Feet, ankles, heels, and toes: not being able to walk, run, jump, dance, or balance; also, not being able to kick someone away in defense.
 The underside of the heel is linked to not being able to “crush” a person or a situation.

 CONFLICT-ACTIVE PHASE: During the conflict-active phase the affected bone decalcifies creating gaps and little holes in the bone.
 The location of the osteolysis (“bone breakdown”) is determined by the exact type of self-devaluation conflict; the degree by the intensity of the conflict.
 The decalcification of the bone increases the serum calcium levels (compare with hypercalcemia related to the parathyroid glands); the loss of bone marrow that occurs together with the bone osteolysis alters the blood parameters (see Anemia and Leukemia).